rubocode/iTask/framework/things/events.md

 ## Events

+> The only thing you have in your life is time.
+If you invest that time in yourself to have great experiences that are going to enrich you, then you can’t possibly lose.
+> **Steve Jobs**

 * Events allow us to make explicit time commitments as part of accomplishing tasks — ultimately, to fulfill visions.
 * Events let us manage time.